 INSERT TABLE 1 HERE

-Segmentation Methods
+Data Analysis

-The respondent population was segmented by way of a hierarchical cluster analysis in Stata v16 using Ward’s linkage method (Großwendt et al., 2019) including 67 quantitative variables.
-The 67 variables include demographic information, educational attainment, experience of strengths and barriers, the reasons they stopped drug use and their reasons to stay in recovery, what services they were currently accessing, their recovery stage and the total number of barriers and strengths in addiction and recovery.
-The survey introduces a large number of measures that potentially may be associated with a person’s recovery.
-Hierarchical cluster analysis creates groups of individuals where characteristics of that person may be considered similar to other people within that cluster.
-It is considered exploratory as it assumes no a priori knowledge of how the clusters would form within the dataset and may provide some initial points in which to develop a theoretical understanding of recovery, and therefore should not be considered definitive (McLachlan & Peel, 2004).
+The respondent population was segmented by way of a hierarchical cluster analysis in Stata v16 using Ward’s linkage method (Großwendt et al., 2019).
+Hierarchical cluster analysis has a long-standing history, and the method is considered exploratory as it assumes no a priori knowledge of how the clusters would form within the dataset and may provide some initial points in which to develop a theoretical understanding of recovery, and therefore should not be considered definitive (McLachlan & Peel, 2004).
+An agglomerative hierarchical method starts with each survey respondent considered as a potential cluster and moves iteratively to create clusters of people with similar characteristics until a stopping criterion is achieved where the derived clusters may be considered similar.
+Ward’s Linkage method links clusters that comprise the smallest increase in the error sum of squares in matrix form (Ward, 1963).
+The stopping rule for deriving the optimal number of clusters was established through examination of the F statistic (Calinski & Harabasz, 1974) and the Duda-Hart index (Duda et al., 2000).
 The clustering of groups is determined by each cluster’s proximity of distance to other individuals within that cluster.
 As the online survey comprised a mixture of variable types (e.g. nominal which included all of the SABRS items, and interval, such as employment status, recovery stage, and relationship status), the Gower Index of Similarity was utilised.

-The process starts with each survey respondent considered as a potential cluster and moves iteratively to create clusters of people with similar characteristics until a stopping criterion is achieved where the derived clusters may be considered similar.
-Ward’s Linkage method links clusters that comprise the smallest increase in the error sum of squares in matrix form (Ward, 1963).
-The stopping rule for deriving the optimal number of clusters was established through examination of the F statistic (Calinski & Harabasz, 1974) and the Duda-Hart index (Duda et al., 2000).
-Only six cases or 0.5% of the survey did not fit into one of the five emergent clusters.
+The process Only six cases or 0.5% of the survey did not fit into one of the five emergent clusters.
 The segmentation was supplemented by the use of a multivariate analysis of variance (MANOVA) to determine any statistically significant differences between clusters.

 Results